Nicholas Petit-Frere: Tennessee Titans

-Petit-Frere was taken in the third round, 69th overall, of the 2022 NFL draft by the Tennessee Titans.
+Petit-Frere was drafted in the third round, 69th overall, of the 2022 NFL draft by the Tennessee Titans.

 Heading into his first training camp in the NFL, Nicholas Petit-Frere was the starting right tackle opposite of starting left tackle Taylor Lewan.
 Petit-Frere made his first career start and NFL debut in the Titans' Week 1 loss to the New York Giants.
 He continued to hold down the starting right tackle job for the rest of the season, missing one game in Week 17 due to an ankle injury.
 Overall, Petit-Frere played in 16 games (16 starts) in his rookie season and appeared in 97% of the offensive snaps that year, allowing five sacks and committing eight penalties.
 Pro Football Focus gave him a 52.3 grade for the season.

 In advance of the 2023 season, Petit-Frere was suspended for six games by the NFL for violating the league's gambling policy.
 He returned after Week 6 to play three games, but was placed on injured reserve on November 11, 2023.

 Petit-Frere returned from injury to begin the 2024 season at starting right tackle, but was moved to third string behind Leroy Watson and Jaelyn Duncan on Week 6 after allowing too many pressures.
 Petit-Frere returned to the starting position in Week 11 after Watson and Duncan both sustained season-ending injuries.
 In total, he appeared in 15 games during the season, including ten starts, and appearing in 65% of offensive snaps.

 On April 17, 2025, Petit-Frere was waived by the Titans.